GVHS GRIEVANCE PROCEDURE

 - The committee will review and send a copy of the grievance to the person(s) about whom it was written, giving them the opportunity to respond and resolve it informally with the sender, if possible.

-- If the person about whom the report was written resolves the matter with the sender, he/she may submit that information to the Rules, Bylaws and Grievance Committee.
+- If the person about whom the report was written resolves the matter with the sender, he/she may submit that information to the Grievance Committee.
 The Committee will appropriately file the information but will take no further action.
 The report and any informal resolution of the matter will remain on file.

 - If at any time the sender of the grievance feels the matter is fully resolved, they may request that the grievance be withdrawn.
 In this case the Committee will remove all copies of the initial information regarding the grievance from the files of the GVHS.